azat-co/practicalnode/chapter10/chapter10.md

 If your tests fail even locally right now, don’t despair, because that’s the whole point of TDD.
 In the next chapter, we hook up the database and write more tests for fun.

 Because of the GitHub hooks to TravisCI, the test build should start automatically.
-On their completion, contributors can get e-mail / Internet Relay Chat (IRC) notifications.
+On their completion, contributors can get email / Internet Relay Chat (IRC) notifications.

 Summary
 =======